Sarracenia purpurea: Distribution

+It is an introduced and naturalized species in Europe and the northwestern US.
+It is found in habitats of the native carnivorous species Darlingtonia californica, in the Klamath Mountains and northern Sierra Nevada.
+The plant has also been recorded in Washington state, Austria, the Czech Republic, Denmark, France, Germany, Ireland, Sweden, Switzerland, and the United Kingdom.
+In Britain and Ireland purple pitcher plant have been introduced into some heather-rich peatbogs and with the mild climate have integrated into the local flora of some specific areas.
+But observations made by researchers throughout almost a century have seen no signs of the plant spreading to other bogs, because of the highly fragmented distribution of bogs in Britain and Ireland.

 Uses

+Symbolic

+The species is the floral emblem of the Canadian province of Newfoundland and Labrador since 1954.
+Queen Victoria was the first to select the plant as a provincial symbol to be portrayed on the province's penny until 1938.

 Ornamental

 Sarracenia purpurea is cultivated as an ornamental plant.
 It is fairly hardy, but requires a reliably damp soil in a sheltered position, with full or partial sunlight.
 The subspecies S. purpurea ssp. purpurea has received the Royal Horticultural Society's Award of Garden Merit.

 Medicinal

-It was used as a medicinal plant by Native American and First Nation tribes in its northeastern and Great Lakes distribution ranges, including the Algonquin, Cree, Iroquois, Mi'kmaq (Micmac) peoples, primarily for use in treating smallpox by means of a root infusion.
+It was used as a medicinal plant by Native American and First Nation tribes in its northeastern and Great Lakes distribution ranges, including the Algonquin, Cree, Iroquois, and Mi'kmaq (Micmac) peoples, primarily for use in treating smallpox by means of a root infusion.
 A 2012 study suggests Sarracenia purpurea is effective as a treatment for viruses in the Orthopoxvirus family, including the smallpox virus, through inhibition of early virus transcription.

 Biocontrol

-Sarracenia purpurea pitchers have been investigated as a biocontrol for the Asian Hornet Vespa velutina in Europe, as they act as natural bottle traps in which hornets have been observed to be trapped in.
-The hybrids used in the study, S. juthatipsoper and S. evendine, were deemed too unselective, but the researchers proposed trying other pitcher plant species which may be more effective.
+Sarracenia purpurea pitchers have been investigated as a biocontrol for the Asian Hornet Vespa velutina in Europe, as they act as natural bottle traps in which hornets have been observed to be trapped.
+The hybrids used in the study, S. x "Juthatip Soper" and S. x "Evendine", were deemed too unselective, but the researchers proposed that trying other pitcher plant species may be more effective.